We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 We do the research so you can find trusted products for your health and wellness.

-Low testosterone in males is common as they get older.
-Symptoms can be subtle, but there is treatment available if the symptoms affect your lifestyle.
+Males may experience low testosterone as they get older or due to some health conditions.
+Symptoms can be subtle, but treatment may help if the symptoms affect your lifestyle.

-Testosterone is a hormone produced by the testicles.
-Testosterone affects your appearance and sexual development, stimulates sperm production and sex drive, and helps build muscle and bone mass.
+Testosterone is a hormone that can affect appearance and sexual development, stimulate sperm production and sex drive, and help build muscle and bone mass.
+It is typically produced by the testicles in people assigned male at birth.

 Though sex and gender exist on a spectrum, the studies and surveys below used the terms “male” and “men” and did not report data on, or include, participants who were transgender, nonbinary, gender nonconforming, genderqueer, agender, or genderless.